 Intermittent Fasting is the latest hype in the diet and nutrition world.
-Intermittent fasting has many benefits which are scientifically proven.
-I still use intermittent fasting only in a few specific cases and only certain types of intermittent fasting.
-This article gives an overview of the why and how.
+Intermittent Fasting has many benefits which are scientifically proven.
+I still use Intermittent Fasting only in a few specific cases and only certain types of Intermittent Fasting .
+This article gives on overview over the why and how.

 Intermittent fasting (IF), is an umbrella term for various diets that cycle between a period of fasting and non-fasting during a defined period.

-There are different versions of intermittent fasting.
+There are different versions of Intermittent Fasting.
 The first hype in the fitness industry started over 10 years with the release of the Warrior Diet book.
 This initial system called for one meal per day plus some <100 kcal snacks throughout the day.
 This system worked well for some.
 In the last years the system of 8-16 has risen to popularity.
-That means you fast for 16 hours and eat for 8 hours.
+Thats means you fast for 16 hours and eat for 8 hours.
 Sounds reasonable.
-In the end its just canceling breakfast though.
+In the end its just breakfast canceling though.
 8-16 means on starts eating between 12 and 14 then stops between 20 and 22.
 That is just skipping breakfast.

 Intermittent Fasting & Breakfast

-Why don't I recommend Intermittent Fasting more often?
-Intermittent fasting is a diet system that only addresses one aspect of food which is its timing.
+Why don’t I recommend Intermittent Fasting more often?
+Intermittent Fasting is a diet system that only addresses one aspect of food which is its timing.
 Which makes it a very one dimensional approach.
-In short, there are three major downsides of intermittent fasting:
+In short, there three major downsides of Intermittent Fasting are:

 I am neither a fan of the Warrior Diet nor of the 8-16 system and a calorie is not a calorie.
 Just based on the overall results one gets.
-There are other options for fasting that I would prefer such a low-frequency 6-18 intermittent fast or a functional fast like the green week that I talk about at the YPSI Module 4 Seminar .
+There is other options for fasting that I would prefer such a low-frequency 6-18 intermittent fast or a functional fast like the green week that I talk about at the YPSI Module 4 Seminar.

 Results are progress, so definitely see some going from a „standard diet“ to an 8-16 system and improve.
 5° is warmer than 0°, yet definitely not warm by any standards.
 The main question for everyone who wants to start Intermittent Fasting is: „What type of Intermittent Fasting shall I do to achieve results that I am interested in?“.
 The following three considerations will put some light on this question.